kannans89/RustRepo/24_Input_Output/24_Input_ouput.md

 ```

-The "stdin" function returns a handle to the standard input stream of the current process, to which the "read_line" function can be applied.
+The `stdin()` function returns a handle to the standard input stream of the current process, to which the `read_line` function can be applied.
 It waits for an end-of-line character from the standard input stream and tries to read all the characters present in the input buffer.

 Output